eda-ricercatore/caprese-sw-analy/presentation/notes.md

 This is erroneously titled, "Pointer Analysis using BBD," by Prof. Jeff Huang.

 - "Scalable context-sensitive, inclusion-based pointer alias analysis for *Java* programs"
+- A declarative, logic programming language *Datalog* is used to implement the aforementioned pointer alias analysis; the authors have also developed software to translate the *Datalog* programs into "efficient BDD implementations."
+- A variety of context-sensitive pointer alias analysis

 ##	Program Analysis via Graph Reachability